zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Ellie says, “Okay, but I thought it had already bee n signed off on by the department heads.”
 “To sign (sign) off on” somethin g means to approve of something, to say something is okay.
 A “department”  (department) is a part or section or division inside of a company.
 A “departm ent head” (head) is the person who is the boss of that section or division of the company.
 Ellie is saying that she thought this report had already been appro ved by, signed off on by, the department heads.

 Takagi says, “It has, but those are the same depart ment heads who skimmed the report last year and didn’t catch all those problem s.”
-Takagi is saying that yes, the department heads approved of this report, but t hey only “skimmed” the report last year.
+Takagi is saying that yes, the department heads approved of this report, but they only “skimmed” the report last year.
 “To skim” (skim) means to read through s omething very quickly, not looking at every word in the report.
 Because the de partment heads only “skimmed” the report last year, the report had a bu nch of mistakes, a bunch of errors.
 That’s why they didn’t “catch” (catch) all those problems.
 “To catch” here means to find or identify a mistake or an error.

 Takagi says, “I want you to go through it with a fi ne-tooth comb.”
 The expression “to go through something with a fine (fine) – tooth  (tooth) comb (comb)” means to look through something very carefully, to make sure  that everything is correct.
 A